Conformalised data synthesis

 We chose a feedforward neural network with three hidden layers for the model, as shown in \Cref{fig:nnModel}.
 The model's architecture and parameters were chosen for their versatility and robustness to ensure a good baseline performance on all five selected datasets.
-The activation functions are the popular ReLu function and the Sigmoid function for a classification output.
+The activation functions are the popular ReLu and Softmax functions for a classification output.
 The number of output nodes was adjusted based on the evaluated dataset's number of classes.
 The model was trained for ten epochs with early stopping enabled in all trials.